ryanwoodie/XCSoar-LK8000-LXSim-hotkeys/README.md

 There are extra_1 to extra_4 hotkeys if you want to add more commands into your XCI file (assign these to F21 to F24 keys in your XCI file)

 # Hard coded version
 If know the AHK names for the keys/buttons you want to use, you can also modify the hard-coded-version.ahk script and use that instead.
-See AHK documention for more info.